-- When the audit team concludes there is no effective closure of non-conformities, the management board will decide on the suspension of the member. - In the letter of suspension, clarification should be given on what steps need to be taken, including timelines and communication methods, in order for the suspension te be lifted.
-Clear identification should be included on the elements that will result in final cancellation of membership of TEAM-NB based on consistent non-compliance to elements of the Code of Conduct. - Suspension and cancellation letters will be posted on the members only part of the TEAM-NB website. - Upon cancellation of membership, the name of the Notified Body will be removed from the membership list displayed on the website.
+- When the audit team concludes there is no effective closure of non-conformities, the management board will decide on the suspension of the member. - In the letter of suspension, clarification should be given on what steps need to be taken, including timelines and communication methods, in order for the suspension to be lifted.
+Clear identification should be included on the elements that will result in final cancellation of membership of TEAM-NB based on consistent non-compliance to elements of the Code of Conduct. - Suspension and cancellation letters will be posted on the members only part of the TEAM-NB website. - In the event of suspension of a Notified Body, it will remain on the Notified Body listing with the 'suspended' status, until the suspension is resolved or the authority of the Notified Body is cancelled. - Upon cancellation of membership, the name of the Notified Body will be removed from the membership list displayed on the website.